spk2dc/GeneralAssembly_Archive/3_front_end_frameworks/w08d03/student_labs/morning.md

 - `code .`

 ### OR!!
-- You can use `npx install-react-app dashboard`, `cd` into that directory, and run `npm start`.
+- You can use `npx create-react-app dashboard`, `cd` into that directory, and run `npm start`.
 (Navigate back to the create react app notes for guidance)
 - Just remember that it will be a large application and you may need to remove some styling and components to get started.

-#### For those not using the npx install-react-app command
+#### For those not using the npx create-react-app command
 **index.html**
 - add html boilerplate
 - add script tags